SLUGGISH BOWEL OR CONSTIPATION?

 These Baked Pumpkin and Chickpea Felafel are so delicious, you wouldn’t even know that they are loaded with plants!

 Don’t forget to drink heaps of water too.
-Aim for 2 LITRES BEFORE 2 PM DAILY.
+Aim for 2 LITRES BEFORE 2 PM DAILY, more if you are exercising of it if is hot.

 1 cup dried chickpeas (soaked overnight and water discarded) - pat dry